 Super is a long-term investment and one of the keys to a comfortable retirement lifestyle.

-As a Super SA Select member, you can choose to invest your super in either the Balanced or Cash option.
-You can switch between these two investment options at any time.
+As a Super SA Select member, you can choose to invest your super in either the Balanced or Cash option or invest whole percentages across a combiation of both options.
+You can switch at any time.

 Before choosing an investment option you should think about: